Scalaptia/bingus-sanctuary/README.md

 # bingus-sanctuary
-Site made as a part of The Odin Project's portfolio.
+Landing page project made with only HTML and CSS as a part of The Odin Project's portfolio.

 Project started January 21st 2022.